ilkkamtk/hybridisovellukset/Week1/01-typescript-express.md

 ## Assignment

-1. Clone the example server.
+1. Use the template repository to create a new Express.js server with TypeScript:
     - [express-ts-sqlite](https://github.com/ilkkamtk/express-ts-sqlite.git)
-    - Go to the cloned directory `cd express-ts-sqlite`
+    - After creating the repository, clone it to your local machine.
-    - Install dependencies and test run the server:
+    - Install dependencies and run the server:
        - `npm i`
        - `npm run dev`
     - Test the server by sending a GET request to `http://localhost:3000/api/v1/example`